timosalm/devx-container-platform-workshop/workshop/content/exercises/cartographer.md

 Another option would be to apply the Workload via **GitOps**.

 GitOps is an operational model that uses Git repositories as a single source of truth to version and store infrastructure configuration.
-The configuration is pulled continuously by tools like in this case [kapp-controller](https://carvel.dev/kapp-controller/) or [Flux](https://fluxcd.io) to ensure the infrastructure is correctly configured.
+The configuration is pulled continuously by tools like [kapp-controller](https://carvel.dev/kapp-controller/) or [Flux](https://fluxcd.io) to ensure the infrastructure is correctly configured.

 The benefit of using this operational model for the Workload is that **developers don't need access to the Kubernetes cluster**, and once a change is triggered in Git by a developer, it's applied to the environment with little or no involvement from operations.